 Colourful merchant houses replaced the originals bombed during WWII.
 Rebuilt in a simpler style, Rostock has managed to retain much of its Hanseatic character and history, no doubt due to its prominence during the GDR period.
 The population decline since the end of the Cold War hasn’t impacted the atmosphere of the city and the main squares are bustling with shoppers, workers and university students.

 Before finishing up the road trip in Berlin, a quick stop in Potsdam will take you back to Prussian times.
-The Sanssouci Palace, literally translated as the ‘no worries’ palace is aptly named for a king who used it to get away from the stresses of royal life.
+The Sans Souci Palace, literally translated as the ‘no worries’ palace is aptly named for a king who used it to get away from the stresses of royal life.
 You can visit inside the palace but the gardens are the real highlight.

 Berlin evokes different feelings on each visit.
 It’s forever changing, always presenting something new and innovative.
 It never ceases to amaze.
 You have your pick of things to do in this city.
 Museums, river cruises, exploring by bike, walking tours, eating, drinking and some of the best nightlife in Europe.
 Whatever you want, Berlin has it.
 My tip is to explore the neighbourhoods, finding cool bars and great restaurants.
 Mitte, Prenzlauer Berg, Friedrichshain and Kreuzberg should be plenty to get you started.